 We are a consumer business operating through Dhani app; provide digital transactional finance and digital healthcare and to its' customers.
-Growing from a personal finance business to now offering a comprehensive range of products: Dhani One Freedom Credit and access to personal finance via Dhani Credit line as our primary offerings alongside healthcare suite that also provides its customers with top of the class healthcare access over instant video calls with doctors, single consultations, comprehensive medical care available on a subscription basis & dhani Medicines powered to provide customers with quality yet affordable medicines delivered at their door step.
+Growing from a personal finance business to now offering a comprehensive range of products: Dhani One Freedom Credit and access to personal finance via Dhani Credit line as our primary offerings alongside healthcare suite that also provides its customers with healthcare access over instant video calls with doctors, single consultations, comprehensive medical care available on a subscription basis & Dhani medicines powered to provide customers with affordable medicines delivered at their door step.
 We have also offered business loans depending on the category of borrowers.